Accepting Fall 2015 Participants

 - An off-site weekend retreat that includes in-depth policy discussions on vital national security and foreign policy issues

-CPP participants have engaged in discussions with such PSA Advisory Board members as former National Security Advisor Anthony Lake and former Homeland Security Advisor Frances Townsend, published op-eds in international newspapers, and gained valuable connections that developed into bipartisan and bicameral professional relationships.
+CPP participants have engaged in discussions with such PSA Advisory Board members as former Undersecretary of State Paula Dobriansky, former New Jersey Governor and 9/11 Commission Co-chair Tom Kean, former National Security Advisor Bud McFarlane, former U.S. Ambassador to the U.N.
+Donald McHenry, former U.S. Ambassador Tom Pickering, and former Homeland Security Advisor Frances Townsend, published op-eds in international newspapers, and gained valuable connections that developed into bipartisan and bicameral professional relationships.
+Other private event speakers have included current and former Senators, U.S. Representatives, Ambassadors, Cabinet Secretaries, and other senior-level officials including Dick Lugar, Ben Rhodes, Chuck Hagel, Rajiv Shah, Dennis McDonough, Evan Bayh, Jon Kyl, Michael Morell and Anthony Lake.

 - Current employment with a member of Congress or committee office, AND